eMeF1/ha-cem-monitoring-integration/README.md

                             └─ ID 8: Last values for selected var_ids
 ```

 All calls are designed to keep API load minimal.
-The integration uses endpoints id=222 and id=11 to fetch all counter type definitions and value type names once during setup, then filters counters based on `pot_type` before exposing them as sensors.
+The integration uses endpoints id=222 and id=11 to fetch all counter type definitions and value type names once during setup (cached with 7-day TTL, persists across Home Assistant reloads), then filters counters based on `pot_type` before exposing them as sensors.

 ### Data Flow